ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Remi-Armand Collaris" src="/img/xpdays-benelux-2017/Remi-Armand-Collaris.png"></span>
 <span class="image left"><img class="p-image" alt="Linda Dorlandt" src="/img/xpdays-benelux-2017/Linda-Dorlandt.png"></span>
 [Remi-Armand Collaris](https://twitter.com/racollaris){:target="_blank"} is a team and organisation coach who uses Agile, Scrum and LEAN ideas to find new ways to help people, both within teams as well as among teams, communicate and collaborate better.<br><br>
 [Linda Dorlandt](https://twitter.com/lindadanst){:target="_blank"} is a mentor in change processes that help teams collaborate and reach a common goal.
-In order to do this, she uses and teaches methods for coaching, project management and process management.
+In order to do this, she uses and teaches methods for coaching and process management.

 The session by Remi-Armand and Linda started with two exercises.
 For the first exercise, we had to pair with one of our neighbours where one of us was the coach and the other the coachee.
 The coachee had to open up about an issue they're facing that they cannot solve by themselves and the coach had to try to resolve it by suggesting solutions.
 After a few minutes, we had to switch roles.
 Both people then had to show to the group whether they felt better about the problem or not.